 One story and the many graphic styles of Gipi

 Illustrations and narrative diverge from Gipi’s previous comics: there’s no clear meaning and everything is left to the reader’s interpretation.
 The core of the story are the wide panels, recalling Hugo Pratt‘s Corto Maltese, much more than the dialogues.
-However, One Story uses multiple graphic styles, any of them to express a different atmosphere and mental state.
+However, for One Story Gipi uses multiple graphic styles, any of them to express a different atmosphere and mental state.

 The use of discordant and disjointed writing styles mirrors men’s suffering in front of an illogical world.
 Gipi interchanges warm watercolors for the present world with essential lines for the mental hospital and dark shades for the past.
 Landscapes acquire a dreamlike atmosphere, where colors melt and there is no clear line between land and sky.
 Only a lone tree unifies different places and times, appearing from time to time in the middle of trenches or desolated lands.
 Faces are extremely detailed and meaningful, charged with fear and sadness.
 Far from realism, the author recreates the same alienated feeling as The Scream by Munch.
 So as it happened with Expressionist artists, with Gipi’s drawings art becomes a scream of pain.

 The lack of univocal interpretation pushes the reader to read the novel again and again.
 An eternal return to Stefano and Mauro’s story, to find an explanation for a world that changes together with its inhabitants.